QuakeWatch Server Manual

 The QuakeWatch server

-available in archived form as a ".zip" file.
+distribution is available in archived form as a ".zip" file.

 The following files and directories should be present after the